 On a Molokini snorkel tour, they give you a continental breakfast, a deli lunch, instruction on snorkeling (if needed), snorkel equipment and a wetsuit (if you want it.)
 Most don’t take a lot of passengers at a time, so call now to reserve your seats.

 Kihei Boat Ramp Directions

 Below you’ll see a map of the Kihei Boat Ramp.
 It’s just off of South Kihei Road, in south Maui.
 You won’t see any signs, but as you drive south, you’ll see it on the right side just past the big park at Kamaole Beach Park 3.
 There are 2 parking lots on the left and right at the entrance.
 These are where you’ll need to park.
 The lower, larger lot is for boat parking.
-If driving their from the Piilani Highway, remember that Keonekai Road doesn’t have a light.
-Alanui Ke Alii Rd. is easier to spot since it has a stop light.
+If driving there from the Piilani Highway, remember that Keonekai Road doesn’t have a light.
+Alanui Ke Alii Rd. is easier to spot since it has a stoplight.